||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "Cunning use of wizardry!" muttered Vali.
 "Pretentious twit."

-Leaving the anvil outside the temple, he pushed his way through the thinning crowds and stomped back to the workshop.
-He was cold, irritable and eager to sample the delights of the local alehouse.
-Uncooperative fake magic was a problem for after lunch.
+Leaving the anvil outside the temple, he pushed his way through the thinning crowds and stomped back to Merlin's workshop.
+He was cold, irritable and eager to sample the delights of the Olde Dowgate Tavern.
+Uncooperative fake magic was a problem for later.

 He barely noticed Lilith and Jizo in the temple doorway.
 They seemed distinctly unimpressed by his antics and instead kept their eyes upon Kourete's two young attendants.
 The sulky teenager playing Sir Hector's son Kay had been coerced into the role by his father, a sound technician away checking microphones at the tournament site.
 With the youth was Artorius, who had tagged along to watch Vali's performance, more eager than most to see the outcome of the challenge.